-On behalf of the Movement Disorders Policy Coalition, I am writing in support of LB 718.
-This legislation is important in ensuring patients - including those with movement disorders - can utilize copay coupons in order to afford the medications they need while being protected against surprise out-of-pocket costs.
+On behalf of the Movement Disorders Policy Coalition, I am writing in support of SB196 and HB1664.
+These bills are important in ensuring patients - including those with movement disorders - can utilize copay coupons in order to afford the medications they need while being protected against surprise out-of-pocket costs.